 There are a number of places where you can advertise your missing cat:

 - Take advantage of the lost and found ads in your local newspaper.
 Place a 'lost cat' ad as soon as possible, and be sure to check the ‘found pets’ column every day.

-- Online databases, such as The National Pet Register, Animal Search UK and CatAware provide free resources to help reunite you with your missing cat.
+- Online databases, such as The National Pet Register and Animal Search UK provide free resources to help reunite you with your missing cat.

 - Facebook can also be a very useful resource.
-Both Animal Search UK and CatAware have their own pages and you’ll also be able to search for lost cat pages in your area.
+Animal Search UK has their own page and you’ll also be able to search for lost cat pages in your area.
 If you have your own account it’s worth advertising your lost cat there as your friends will be able to share your post and widen your search.

 - Twitter can be helpful, particularly if you include your location on the tweet and mention any useful organisations in your message.